VR and AR at CES 2017

 Power Rangers are promising a VR experience that will involve Qualcomm's mobile chip, Snapdragon 835, and apparently allow them to try on their favorite Power Ranger powers.

 The PowerUp FPV is a paper airplane virtual drone you can watch in the air via a Google Cardboard headset.
-Yes, you'll be able to play with that on the floor.
+Yes, you can also play with it on the floor.

 Daydream

-Expect many devices to highlight Google Daydream, the mobile virtual reality platform, which launched this year.
-One will include Finch, which will preview a converter for Daydream, along with Steam VR and LeapMotion.
-Finch is a wireless controller that lets you use gestures, browse apps and the internet and even type on a virtual keyboard.
+Expect many devices to highlight Google Daydream, the mobile virtual reality platform that launched this year.
+One will include Finch, a wireless controller that lets you use gestures, browse apps and the internet, and even type on a virtual keyboard.
+Finch will preview a converter for Daydream, along with Steam VR and LeapMotion.